JulianKuipers/birthday_calculator/README.md

 # birthday_calculator

-With this JavaScript script you can calculate an age based on a givin birthday.
+With this JavaScript script you can calculate an age based on a given birthday.

 # How to use
 1. First add `ageCalc.js` file to the same folder as the html file.